OlgaJ1989/taste-of-poland/README.md

     * Result:
         1. As expected, user gets redirected to the deletion confirmation page.

-* Check that when a 'Confirm' button is clicked on an 'Are you sure you want to delete your booking?' page, user is redirected to 'My Reservations' and the booking thy deleted is gone.
+* Check that when a 'Confirm' button is clicked on an 'Are you sure you want to delete your booking?' page, user is redirected to 'My Reservations', a 'Booking deleted.' alert is displayed and the booking thy deleted is gone.
     * Test:
         1. Open the website in a browser.
         1. Log in.
         1. Go to 'My reservations' in the 'Reservations' dropdown.
         1. Click 'Delete' next to a chosen reservation.
         1. 'Are you sure you want to delete your booking?'
 Click 'Confirm'.
-        1. You should be redirected to 'My reservations' and the booking you deleted should be gone.
+        1. You should be redirected to 'My reservations' and see the 'Booking deleted.' alert.
+        1. The booking you deleted should be gone.
     * Result:
-        1. As expected, user gets redirected to 'My reservations' and the deleted booking is gone.
+        1. As expected, user gets redirected to 'My reservations', sees the alert and the deleted booking is gone.

 * Check that when a 'No!
 Go Back' button is clicked on an 'Are you sure you want to delete your booking?' page, user is redirected to 'My Reservations' and all the bookings are still there (none have been deleted).
     * Test: